-This document sets out the requirements that must be achieved by Alaska fisheries operating within the Alaska 200nm EEZ for Alaska Responsible Fisheries Management (RFM) Certification.
-All Alaska Fisheries are eligible to apply for the RFM Program.
-The RFM Program has developed a specific Data Deficient tool for fisheries when relevant.
+This document sets out the requirements that must be achieved by fisheries who wish to achieve Responsible Fisheries Management (RFM) Certification.
+This standard is not designed and will not be suitable for all fisheries and fishery types.
+Well managed fisheries are encouraged to approach the RFM Program to determine if this is a suitable option and seek eligibility to apply for the RFM Program.
+The RFM Program has developed Scoring Guidance and a specific Data Limited tool for fisheries when relevant.

-The Alaska RFM Certification Program is a voluntary and internationally accredited assessment of whether an Alaska fishery meets strict criteria to be certified as meeting "Responsible Fisheries Management".
+The RFM Certification Program is a voluntary and internationally accredited assessment of whether a fishery meets strict criteria to be certified as meeting "Responsible Fisheries Management".
 The RFM Program consists of two seafood certification standards: 1) Fisheries Standard and 2) Chain of Custody Standard.
 This document applies to just the Fisheries Standard.

-The Alaska RFM Fisheries Standard has been in existence since 2010.
-The remit of the Alaska RFM Fisheries Standard and Program is:
+The RFM Fisheries Standard has been in existence since 2010.
+The remit of the RFM Fisheries Standard and Program is:

-"Responsible Fisheries Management, including enhancement practices (but excluding full cycle aquaculture), up to the point of landing, with the main objective being the biological sustainability of the "stock under consideration", with consideration for conservation, biodiversity and ecosystem integrity; and due regard to social responsibility and the economic viability of the fishery."
+"To establish and maintain a program that provides for independent third party certification of Responsible Fisheries Management, including enhancement practices (but excluding full cycle aquaculture), up to the point of landing, with the main objective being the biological sustainability of the "stock under consideration", with consideration for conservation, biodiversity and ecosystem integrity; and due regard to social responsibility and the economic viability of the fishery."